-- 2.1 This section describes the data, methodology and assumptions which we have used to perform our independent analysis of the RPA's outstanding claims provisions as at 31 March 2020. - 2.2 There is inherent uncertainty in an analysis of this type and we highlight the key uncertainties throughout this report.
+- 2.1 This section describes the data, methodology and assumptions which we have used to perform our independent analysis of the RPA's outstanding claims provisions. - 2.2 There is inherent uncertainty in an analysis of this type and we highlight the key uncertainties throughout this report.
 Our analysis does not remove this uncertainty but will provide DfE with more insight into the assumptions used and judgments made.